 For example, I met a bunch of people through a “burger tour” of Berlin that was organized by Adam from Travels of Adam and Georg from Digital Cosmonaut.
 We met up every 2-3 weeks at a specific burger joint to chow down on burgers and meet other foodies.

 Another way to find locals in your area is to research blogs/web sites for your chosen city.
 Before arriving in Berlin, I already knew that some of my favourite sites were Slow Travel Berlin, uBerlin and Travelettes.
-Email them or ask for advice and suggest meeting up or in the very least, follow them on Facebook or Twitter to see what events they are attending and if there’s an opportunity for you to attend and hopefully meet as well.
+While these first two websites are very sadly no longer amongst the big players of the Berlin blog scene, back in the day, I emailed them, tweeted them to ask for advice and suggest meeting up.
+If you feel too shy to do that, in the very least, follow them on Facebook or Twitter to see what events they are attending and if there’s an opportunity for you to attend and hopefully meet as well.
 Over time, I met or worked with various people from these blogs.

 As the community in Berlin is so active, there’s always something going on whether it be a party, conference, or even an impromptu Mexican picnic at Tempelhof with other expats.

 Another great tool is meetup.com.
 You can search through their directory to find groups in your area like expat communities or groups of like-minded people with a specific interest like cooking or music.
-I once went to a party on a boat (again alone) and met up with a bunch of other Internationals in Berlin.
-Other group options are New in Berlin and Berlin Expats.
-I also once had fun on Canada Day attending a Canadian expat meet-up at a Canadian pizza place.
+I once went to a party on a boat (again alone) and met up with a bunch of other Internationals in Berlin and another time, I had fun on Canada Day attending a Canadian expat meet-up at a Canadian pizza place.
+For even more social meetup options, check my frequently updated list of Berlin Meetup groups for meeting new people.

 Another option is Internations, an expat community with chapters all around the world including Berlin.